2 Audience, Purpose, and Writing a Professional Email

 After reading “What Does ‘Proper English’ Mean?” by Elizabeth Little, discuss or journal about the following questions:

-1. Little writes that “Standard English” could also be called “The English That a Very Few People Agreed Upon About 600 Years Ago and That We’re Now Mostly Stuck With.”
+1. In her original article, Little wrote that “Standard English” could also be called “The English That a Very Few People Agreed Upon About 600 Years Ago and That We’re Now Mostly Stuck With.”
 What does she mean by this?

-2. Little writes, “As long as we’ve had language varieties, we’ve also had stereotypes about the people who speak those varieties.”
+2. In her original article, Little wrote, “As long as we’ve had language varieties, we’ve also had stereotypes about the people who speak those varieties.”
 What stereotypes have you encountered about people who speak various varieties of languages, including English?
 Have you ever experienced negative stereotyping because of the variety of language you were using?

 3. Given the evidence that Little presents for all varieties of English being equally expressive and rule governed, do you think it is still important to learn the rules of Standard English?
 Why or why not?